petrkr/HT1621/README.md

 Based on the bitbanging efforts by [anxzhu](https://github.com/anxzhu) (2016-2018).
 APIs rewritten in 2018 to follow the LiquidCrystal format by [valerio\new](https://github.com/valerionew).
+## TODO (help wanted)

+- this library should probably inherit from the Arduino Stream class

 ## APIs reference